Today’s post is a repost from 3 years ago; however, I thought it was very fitting to revisit again this time of year.

-For example, I’ll always have quick appetizers on hand and I’ll usually make a few extra desserts or snacks just in case.
+For example, I always have this super quick appetizer on hand and I’ll usually make a few extra desserts or snacks just in case.
 If we don’t need them, I’ll put them in the freezer for later — but if we run out of food, I can quickly grab a tray of bars, sweet breads, a variety of crackers and cheese, or even something store-bought!

 7. Have your recipes ready.

 I know that whenever I go to someone else’s home, I’m always interested in the recipes they make.
 And I can’t tell you how many times I’ve been asked to email someone one of my recipes, only to forget once I get home.